 This backflow can result in spitting up.
 It can also be Silent Reflux.
 That is when there is no spit up, but there is still regurgitation.
 There are not always symptoms with silent reflux.

-Gastroesophageal Reflux Disease (GERD) is when the acid from the stomach causes pain.
-In some cases damage to the esophagus can occur.
+Gastroesophageal Reflux Disease aka GERD is when the acid refluxing from the stomach into the esophagus causes pain.
+In some cases, damage to the esophagus can occur.